 - Meeting audience and reporting goals.

 We’re moving quickly to fill this important position.
-Deadline for applications is Dec.
-15, 2019.A cover letter is required.
+Deadline for applications is Jan.
+31, 2020.A cover letter is required.
 Applications without cover letters will not be considered.